babel/website/website/blog/2018-09-17-decorators.md

 ### Syntax

-The old proposal allowed any valid left-hand side expression to be used as the body of a decorator.
+The old proposal allowed any valid left-hand side expression (literals, function and class expressions, `new` expressions and function calls, simple and computed property accesses) to be used as the body of a decorator.
 For example, this was valid code:

 ```javascript=
 class MyClass {